-Due to planned engineering works on the Dutch railway network, InterCity services connecting Brussels with Amsterdam will terminate at Rotterdam Central from Friday 16 to Sunday 18 June 2023 included.
+Due to planned engineering works on the Dutch railway network, InterCity services connecting Brussels with Amsterdam will terminate at Rotterdam Central from Monday 27 November to Friday 1st December 2023 included.

 Passengers to Schiphol-Airport and Amsterdam can change trains in Breda or Rotterdam and make use of other NS (Dutch railway) operated trains.
 This applies in the opposite direction as well, for travelling from the Netherlands to Belgium.

 Adapted timetables will be available in the international rail planners later on.
 Please check the schedules for your journey a few days before travel.